 Smashing tea

 Munt had been some sort of itinerant hippy, I think.
 He said he’d never had a job before he started teaching at the school.
-Perfect choice.
+Never quite doctrinaire enough for the Inner Council, he was still enough of an astral tripper to be given 30 kids and a real lot of benefit of the doubt.

 He drove classic cars, about one or two a year, replacing them as crashed.
 A Type 3 Volkswagen, a Troop Carrier, a red Holden ute with a custom tray cover.
-I remember us getting a ride home in the tray a couple of times while that one lasted, rattling around like beans in a tin as he slapped through the suburbs at 110, laying it flat out round corners and swapping lanes like we were taking evasive action.
+I remember a couple of us kids getting a ride home in the tray while that one lasted, rattling around like beans in a tin as he slapped through the suburbs, laying it flat out round corners and swapping lanes like we were taking evasive action.

 I made up a sign on one of those trips, a piece of paper with HELP written on it in texta.
-Held it up to the back window while we thrashed through traffic.
-I did it in the spirit of mischief, just a bit of fun, but in hindsight it seems perfectly rational.
+Pressed it onto the back window, thrashing through traffic.
+Just a prank at the time.
+With hindsight it was perfectly rational.
+If dash cameras had been a thing back then I’m a hundred percent sure he’d have been arrested.

-It was his air of mischief that led us to admire him rather than recognise him as volatile and wildly incompetent.
-He had a cheeky smile and a wheezing Muttley laugh, made inappropriate jokes like he was trusting us to discreetly get them, and broke rules like they were largely irrelevant.
+It was his air of mischief that made us admire him rather than recognise him as volatile and wildly incompetent.
+He had a cheeky smile and a wheezing Muttley laugh, made inappropriate jokes in a conspiratorial tone and approached rules as suggestions.

 On the plus side, they’d know a fair bit about beekeeping and be able to make a really, really good cup of tea.